Deploy W&B with Kubernetes Operator

 #### Persistent storage

 Ensure your Kubernetes cluster has a StorageClass configured for persistent volumes.
-W\&B components may require persistent storage for caching and temporary data.
+W\&B components might require persistent storage for caching and temporary data.

 * NFS-based storage classes